 The author has a pre-war photograph of maypole dancing at an elementary school in Watford, and at Garden Fields School.
 Maypole dancing continued into the 1950s at Fleetville and Camp Schools, and possibly Colney Heath.
 Are there any such photos in family photo albums?

 We would like to hear from anyone then living in the district, whose father or uncle or other family member, was called up for war service training in the first group in April 1939, or in the first tranche of National Service training in 1949.

 A site in Cell Barnes Lane, previously thought to have been an allotment ground, was adapted as a caravan site c1960.
 The intention was to return it to allotments eventually.
-Does anyone know how long the caravans remained there, and whether the ground WAS return to allotments?
-Or did the location actually refer to the Drakes Drive mobile home site now called Richard Stagg Close?
+Does anyone know how long the caravans remained there, and whether the ground WAS returned to allotments?
+Or did the location actually refer to the Drakes Drive mobile home site next to Richard Stagg Close?

 Did your family move from Hornsey, Finchley, Hendon, Edmonton, Tottenham or Southgate in the 1950s to come and live in one of the new homes then being built on the London Road estate?

-The residents' associate for the formative Marshalswick estate around The Ridgeway west, purchased a number of flowering almond trees for planting in the roadside verges during Festival of Britain year, 1951.
+The residents' association for the formative Marshalswick estate around The Ridgeway west, purchased a number of flowering almond trees for planting in the roadside verges during Festival of Britain year, 1951.
 Apparently 112 were acquired.
-Was there a significance to this number, or was its simply the number that could be accommodated along the roads which were planted?
+Was there a significance to this number, or was its simply the number that could be afforded or accommodated along the roads which were planted?